Miguel Rojas (baseball)

-Miguel Elias Rojas Naidenoff (born February 24, 1989) is a Venezuelan professional baseball shortstop who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Miami Marlins.
-He was the first player in MLB history with a game-tying HR in the 9th inning or later of a World Series Game 7.
+Miguel Elias Rojas Naidenoff (born February 24, 1989) is a Venezuelan professional baseball infielder for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has also played in MLB for the Miami Marlins.
+In 2025, he became the first player in MLB history to hit a game-tying home run in the 9th inning or later of a World Series Game 7.